Nora Saks

 About Me

-My print and audio stories have been published on/in NPR, Down East, Maine Farms Journal, public radio stations across the West, WBUR's Here & Now, 99% Invisible, NHPR's Outside/In, the Outside Podcast, and elsewhere.
+My stories have been published by NPR, WBUR, Maine Public Radio, Montana Public Radio, public radio stations across the Mountain West and Alaska, Down East Magazine, Maine Farms Journal, 99% Invisible, NHPR's Outside/In, and elsewhere.

 During my time at Montana Public Radio, I created Richest Hill, a narrative non-fiction podcast series about one of America's most legendary Superfund sites in Butte, Montana.
 The New Yorker called Richest Hill a "must-listen" and one of the best podcasts of 2019.
 It was also the winning entry for the 2020 Daniel Schorr Journalism Prize, which recognizes rising talent in public media.

-I hold an M.A. in Environmental Science and Natural Resource Journalism from the University of Montana, a B.A. in Environmental Studies from the University of Toronto, and a certificate in creative writing and multimedia from Salt.
+I hold an M.A. in Environmental Journalism from the University of Montana, a B.A. in Environmental Studies from the University of Toronto, and a certificate in Creative Writing and Multimedia from Salt.

-When I'm not hunting and gathering stories, I can be found exploring the water, woods, and wilds of this exquisite state.
+When I'm not out gathering stories, I can be found exploring the water, woods, and wilds of this exquisite state with my freckle-faced mutt Raffi.

 Contact